-High-Profile Russian Death In Washington Was No Accident—it Was Murder, Officials Say
+High-Profile Russian Death In Washington Was No Accident — It Was Murder, Officials Say

 Part Four: The Secrets Of The Spy In The Bag

-Vladimir Putin’s former media czar was murdered in Washington, DC on the eve of a planned meeting with the U.S. Justice Department, according to two FBI agents whose assertions cast new doubts on the US government’s official explanation of his death.
+Vladimir Putin’s former media czar was murdered in Washington, DC, on the eve of a planned meeting with the US Justice Department, according to two FBI agents whose assertions cast new doubts on the US government’s official explanation of his death.

-Mikhail Lesin’s battered body was discovered in his Dupont Circle hotel room on the morning of November 5, 2015 with blunt-force injuries to the head, neck, and torso.
-After an almost year-long "comprehensive investigation," a federal prosecutor announced last October that Lesin died alone in his room due to a series of drunken falls “after days of excessive consumption of alcohol.”
+Mikhail Lesin’s battered body was discovered in his Dupont Circle hotel room on the morning of Nov.
+5, 2015, with blunt-force injuries to the head, neck, and torso.
+After an almost yearlong "comprehensive investigation," a federal prosecutor announced last October that Lesin died alone in his room due to a series of drunken falls “after days of excessive consumption of alcohol.”
 His death was ruled an "accident," and prosecutors closed the case.

 But the two FBI agents — as well as a third agent and a serving US intelligence officer — said Lesin was actually bludgeoned to death.
 None of these officials were directly involved in the government’s investigation, but they said they learned about it from colleagues who were.